Physical attractiveness: Facial similarity and racial preferences

-Group attractiveness effect
+Cheerleader effect

-The group attractiveness effect is where a group's overall attractiveness rating is higher than the mean of each individuals' attractiveness rating.
+The cheerleader effect is where a group's overall attractiveness rating is higher than the mean of each individuals' attractiveness rating.
 This occurs because people selectively attend to the most attractive group members and thus they get the most attention.
 Men selectively attend to attractive people more than women, it has been suggested that this could be because men are less invested in their offspring, so they are less choosy when it comes to sexual partners, and therefore they are more easily attracted.
 As a result of selective attention, people end up giving a group rating which is biased as the rating focuses mainly on the attractive members and ignores the less attractive members.
 So the overall attractiveness rating is skewed towards more attractive.
-The group attractiveness effect was investigated in a study which got participants to rate the physical attractiveness of a group of females as a whole, individually in a group, and individually on their own.
+The cheerleader effect was investigated in a study which got participants to rate the physical attractiveness of a group of females as a whole, individually in a group, and individually on their own.
 Participants were asked to give a rating of 1–7, with 1 being very unattractive and 7 being very attractive.
-The group attractiveness effect has been replicated with males as the main group and also with a group of both males and females.
+The cheerleader effect has been replicated with males as the main group and also with a group of both males and females.
 This effect may not be demonstrated across all cultures because the sample only contained Dutch university students.